 Retrospective explanation: DRBD was definitely not the real reason for the critical incident.
-The replication traffic per shard is so low in average that until today, no replacement by MARS was absolutely necessary a, although the distance is over 50 km.
+The replication traffic per shard is so low in average that until today, no replacement by MARS was absolutely necessarya, although the distance is over 50 km.
 If you wonder why such low write traffic demands can cause such a big incident: look at the cache reduction graphics in section Performance Arguments from Architecture.
 Today, the "save" buttons of the customers are just triggering some extra writebacks from the Page Cache of the kernel into the block layer, after some delay.
 These writebacks are not performance critical in reality, because the Page Cache is running them asynchronously in background.

-In contrast, distributed filesystems like NFS or ocfs2 or glusterfs are not working asynchronously in many places, but will often schedule their requests synchronously into ordinary network queues, which form a sequential bottleneck, competing with other high-frequent filesystem operations.
+ing asynchronously in many places, but will often schedule their requests synchronously into ordinary network queues, which form a sequential bottleneck, competing with other high-frequent filesystem operations.
 In addition, the "save" button triggers masses of metadata / inode updates in a short time, often residing in the same directory.
 Such a directory may thus form a "global" bottleneck.
 When suchalike competing metadata updates are distributed via a round-robin load balancer, the problem can easily become critical by the cache coherence problem.
 While local filesystems can smoothen such application behaviour via the Dentry Cache plus Inode Cache, which also show some asynchronous writeback behaviour, network filesystems are often unable to deal with this performantly.

-Although DRBD has a similar sequential bottleneck at the low-frequency block layer by its write-through strategy into its replica, this does not really matter: all other writebacks from the Page Cache are also started asynchronously, and triggered low-frequently, and are occurring after some delay (which in turn will smoothen the spikes caused by mass dirtification of many small files and inodes in a short time as caused by the "save" button), and thus are not really performance critical for this particular use case.
+Although DRBD has a similar sequential bottleneck at the low-frequency block layer by its write-through strategy into its replica, this does not really matter: all other writebacks from the Page Cache are also started asynchronously, and triggered lowfrequently, and are occurring after some delay (which in turn will smoothen the spikes caused by mass dirtification of many small files and inodes in a short time as caused by the "save" button), and thus are not really performance critical for this particular use case.